sharkymark/glaredb-hw/README.md

 This is a place to tinker with query federation OSS software GlareDB

+## Dev Container support

+> This is a work-in-progress.
+Currently not working on aarch64 (Mac M3) [Pull request](https://github.com/sharkymark/glaredb-hw/pull/1) to build an aarch64 distro of the `pip` package.
+Otherwise, `pip install glaredb` requires Rust because pypi doesn't have a prebuilt glaredb library for that arch/distro/etc combo so it tries to build from source.

 ## Sample Internet queries

 ### NYC real estate transactions from 2022